You are here : Nice-Riviera > Nice-Riviera > Visit Nice > What to do in Nice > See Corsica from Nice

 In fact, the truth lies somewhere between these 3 statements.

-As the crow flies, Corsica is about 170km from Nice.
-At such a distance, even when you're high above Nice, Corsica disappears well behind the Earth's curvature.
+Corsica is located about 170 km from Nice as the crow flies and its first peaks are about 200 km away.
+At such a distance, even when you are in the heights of Nice, Corsica disappears well behind the curvature of the Earth.
 That's physics and mathematics.
-BUT…
+BUT...

-This fact is calculated and verified at sea level zero.
+This data is calculated and verified at sea level.
 So you can't see the foot of the island.
-However, in its north-western part, the part facing Nice, mountains rise to 2300, 2500m and even Monte Cinto to 2706m.
+However, in the north-western part of Corsica, the part facing Nice, mountains rise to 2300, 2500m and even Monte Cinto at 2706m.

-In meteorology, we're all familiar with the Foehn and the Foehn effect.
-This is the wind that blows over the Corsican mountains.
-As it descends over the sea, it heats up and becomes more humid.
-The humidity reflects the Corsican coastline.
-This reflection, this "mirage", occurs at an altitude of around 1,000m, making it possible to discern the island's relief, despite the Earth's rotundity.
+In meteorology, the Foehn and the Foehn effect are well known.
+This is the wind that blows over the mountains of Corsica.
+As it descends over the sea, it warms up and becomes more humid.
+The moisture thus reflects the Corsican coastline.
+This reflection, this “mirage” occurs at an altitude of about 1000m, following the curvature of the Earth.
+The rays are not straight (like those of light), but curved, making it possible to discern the relief of the island, despite the roundness of the Earth.

 The three "islands" (2 on the left, 1 on the right of the photo) are just 2300m peaks, so they're visible.
 And the empty part has an altitude lower than 1800-2000m, so it doesn't appear.
 So they're not islands, but mountains in north-west Corsica.